rsdoiel/antenna/archives/2025/columns_2025.27.md

 date: 2025-07-07, from: Doc Searls (at Harvard), New Old Blog

 Entrails.
 This vs. this.
 Bonus link.
-Naturally, it was over Texas.
-The best photo ever taken of gigantic jet lightning (aka upper-atmospheric lightning, ionospheric lightning, and transient luminous events, or TLEs) was shot on Saturday from the International Space Station.
-SpaceWeather has the story.
-The photographer was astronaut Nichole “Vapor” Ayers, aka @Astro_Ayers on X.  Here [&#8230;]
+Earth is a tiny blue exception to it.
+Here is why space matters.
+Bargains.
+Amazon currently has the Airpods 4 for $89 and the Airpods Pro 2 for $149.
+They are [$179 and $249 at Apple](Amazon currently has the Airpods 4 for $89 and the Airpods Pro 2 for $149. [&#8230;]

 <br>